ShadowyCryptoTrader/tradingview_adduser_api/README.md

 ![image](https://user-images.githubusercontent.com/122331832/211453282-64442f90-24c0-4bfb-9142-3329245fa340.png)

-Things to improve:
+Pending functionalities:

 - Add the expiration date of the access.
+- Add a delete user operation.

+Other things to improve the code:

 - Replace those ugly sleep() with Explicit waits: https://selenium-python.readthedocs.io/waits.html.
-Will improve peroformance and avoid issues.
+Will improve performance and avoid issues when HTML elements are not fully loaded.
 - Add security so that only you can access the API endpoint.
 (API key, etc..)
-- Add a delete user operation.
 - Move the password to a SECURE properties file.
 - Error handling, asynchronous messaging, retries, etc...